-The board, in its discretion, may excuse graduating seniors from up to five days or 30 hours of instruction after the school district requirements for graduation have been met.
+The board, in its discretion, may excuse graduating seniors from up to five days of instruction after the school district requirements for graduation have been met.
 The board may also excuse graduating seniors from making up days missed due to inclement weather if the student has met the school district's graduation requirements.